hiroyasuakada/3D-Human-Pose-Perception-from-Egocentric-Stereo-Videos/README.md

 The pose predictions will be saved in `./results/UnrealEgoData_rw_test_pose (raw and zip versions)`.

-**To obtain the quantitative results of your methods, please follow the instructions in [our benchmark challenge page](https://unrealego.mpi-inf.mpg.de/).**
+*For quantitative results of your methods, please follow the instructions in [our benchmark challenge page](https://unrealego.mpi-inf.mpg.de/) and submit a zip version.**